oliverjam/intro-to-accessibility/src/index.md

 ### Permanent impairment

 - 10m people in the UK are disabled (~17% of the population)
-- Half of these are over state pension age
+- Half are over state pension age
-- 4.5% of the population are colour-blind (double that for men)
+- 4.5% of the population are colour-blind (9% of men)

 ---

 ### Temporary or situational impairment

-Literally anyone can benefit from good accessible design.
-People get injured temporarily, or are in situations that limit the way they can interact with your product.
+Everyone benefits from good accessible design.

 ---

-### Examples
+#### High contrast

+user with poor vision
+_or_
+me reading my phone in bright sunlight 😎

 ---

-Somebody with poor-vision will appreciate your high-contrast interface, but so will I if I'm struggling to read in bright sunlight.
+#### Captioned videos

+deaf user
+_or_
+me when I forget my headphones at work 🎧

 ---

-Captioning your videos means blind people can still experience them, but it also means someone bored at work can watch it under the desk.
+##### One-handed navigation

+user with one arm
+_or_
+me drinking a beer 🍺

 ---

-Ensuring your mobile navigation is all within easy thumb-reach obviously benefits somebody with one hand, but it also helps a user holding a baby (or drinking a beer).

----

 ## Don't make assumptions

-It's easy to assume that the majority of your users will be like you or people that you know.

-This is unlikely, and untrue for most people at different times in their lives.
+Not all users are like you or your teammates

 ---